hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/README.md

 2. Enter datagroup name
 3. View displays key/value pairs

-For external datagroups, the associated file reference is also shown.
+For external datagroups (TMSH mode), the associated file reference is also shown.

 ---